ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

       Count numbers and return unique id on one process

-      :rtype: int
+      :rtype: `int`
       :returns: unique number

 -----

    .. method:: GetAllContents(Page page)

-      All /Contents streams concatenated to one bytes object.
+      All `/Contents` streams concatenated to one bytes object.

       :arg Page page: Page object to get all streams

-      :rtype: bytre[]
+      :rtype: `byte[]`

 -----

    .. method:: GetAnnotByName(Page page, string name)

-      Retrieve annot by name (/NM key)
+      Retrieve annotation by name (/NM key)

-      :arg Page page: Page object containing annots.
+      :arg Page page: Page object containing annotations.
-      :arg string name: annot name.
-Looping annots in page, that find the annot which has name as ID.
+      :arg string name: annotation name.
+Looping annotations in page, that find the annotation which has name as `ID`.

-      :rtype: PdfAnnot
+      :rtype: `PdfAnnot`
       :returns: PdfAnnot object that has the name.

 -----

    .. method:: GetArea(Rect rect, string unit: "px")

-      Calculate area of rectangle.\nparameter is one of 'px' (default), 'in', 'cm', or 'mm'.
+      Calculate area of rectangle.
+Parameter is one of 'px' (default), 'in', 'cm', or 'mm'.

       :arg Rect rect: rectangle calculated area
       :arg string unit: unit used in rect. default is `px`, there are other units like `cm`, `mm`.

-      :rtype: float
+      :rtype: `float`
       :returns: area of rectangle

 -----

    .. method:: GetBorderStyle(string style)

-      Return int meaning PdfObj "border style" from string type.
+      Return int meaning `PdfObj` "border style" from string type.

       :arg string style: border type in format of style. style can be one of 'B', 'D', 'I', 'U', 'S' or lowercases.
       :returns: return int from border pdfobj.